-When the address change is to Then the change may affect the customer's Another state (permanently) , , , Eligibility, when the child is no longer an Arizona
+When the address change is to Then the change may affect the customer's Another state (permanently) Eligibility, when the child is no longer an Arizona resident (MA531).
+Another county ALTCS Elderly and Physically Disabled (EPD) Enrollment, as enrollment is based on the parent's county of fiscal responsibility (MA1104E).
+DES Division of Developmental Disabilities (DDD) services No affect on the customer's enrollment.

-resident (MA531).

-Another county , Enrollment, as enrollment is based on the parent's county of fiscal responsibility (MA1104E).

-No affect on the customer's enrollment.